Gay Halloween in NYC

 Book close to the action in New York City — our picks below, or browse every hotel on Expedia.

 Halloween is "Gay Christmas" — the one night a year the whole culture agrees that costumes, camp and reinvention are the point — and no city does it bigger than New York.
 The centerpiece is the Village Halloween Parade, a mile of Sixth Avenue that turns into the largest Halloween parade in the world, with roots that run straight through the gay West Village.
-Around it sits a week of queer parties: elaborate costume nights in Brooklyn warehouses, Hell's Kitchen bar crawls, and drag Halloween shows across the city.
+Around it sits a week of gay parties: elaborate costume nights in Brooklyn warehouses, Hell's Kitchen bar crawls, and drag Halloween shows across the city.

 This guide covers how to do gay Halloween in NYC — the parade itself (when, where, how to actually march), the best LGBTQ+ Halloween parties, and how to make a night (or a whole Halloweekend) of it.
 Party lineups firm up closer to October, so we point you to the venues with the strongest Halloween reputations and tell you where to watch for dates.